Jiaozi: Gyōza

-In Europe, gyoza is becoming increasingly popular as Japanese restaurants promote it as a starter or even as a main dish served with rice.
+In Europe, gyōza is becoming increasingly popular as Japanese restaurants promote it as a starter or even as a main dish served with rice.
 Local production is also emerging, particularly in Switzerland, driven by the zero-kilometer and low-CO₂ footprint concepts, using locally sourced ingredients.

 The most popular preparation method is the pan-fried style called yaki-gyōza (焼き餃子), in which the dumpling is first fried on one flat side, creating a crispy skin.
 Then, water is added and the pan sealed with a lid, until the upper part of the dumpling is steamed.
 This technique is what the Chinese call making potstickers (see above).
 Other popular methods include boiling sui-gyōza (水餃子) and deep frying age-gyōza (揚げ餃子).

 Store-bought frozen dumplings are often prepared at home by first placing them in a pot of water, bringing it to a boil, and then transferring them to a pan with oil to fry the skin.